sunsembrace/Solutions-Architect-Associate/readme.md

 Logs take awhile to show but if you click the files it shows the api call made, who and when etc.

+53. S3 pre signed URL hands on labs
+Use a private bucket, click its URL and you’ll get an error access denied message.
+But if i click Open then the image will show e.g coffee.jpeg Why?
+Because the beginning is the same but the end is different which is called a pre-signed URL.

+So how do we generate a pre-signed URL for everyone?

+Using CLI / object actions → Click share with a presigned URL → Then decide time interval until the presigned URL expires → Create presigned URL

+Now you can share the contents of a bucket with a url with anyone and have it expire for security purposes.